The current tuition rate is $350 per Masters credit and $400 per post-graduate credit.

 Guidelines for Student Scholarships

-- Any student desiring to be considered for scholarship must apply through the seminary office.
+- Any student desiring to be considered for scholarship or tuition assistance must apply through the seminary office.
 An Application for Scholarship form (available on the web site) must be filled out completely.
 If the form is not complete and accurate, scholarship help will be denied.
 If there are changes regarding income during the semester, the student is required to make that known to the seminary office.
 That student’s scholarship will then be revisited and adjusted if necessary.